WHAT ARE HEMORRHOIDS?

 After obtaining a careful history regarding your symptoms and your personal and family medical history, your doctor will need to perform an examination in the office.
 This usually consists of careful inspection of the outside of the anus, placement of a finger through the anus into the rectum (digital examination), and placement of a finger-sized instrument through the anus to allow visual inspection of the hemorrhoidal tissue (anoscopy).
 Although it may not occur during the initial visit, your doctor may want to look even further upstream into the colon to rule out polyps, cancers, and other causes of bleeding.
 A flexible sigmoidoscopy can visualize approximately half of your colon, while a colonoscopy usually allows for visualization of the entire colon.

 NON-SURGICAL TREATMENT OF INTERNAL HEMORRHOIDS

 There are a wide variety of treatment options available for symptomatic internal hemorrhoids depending upon their grade (see above discussion) and the severity of your symptoms.
-Often, adherence to the dietary/lifestyle changes detailed below will relieve your symptoms.
-However, if you fail to respond to these changes alone, or if your symptoms are severe enough at the outset, there are a number of office-based and surgical procedures available to alleviate your symptoms.
+Often, adherence to the dietary and lifestyle changes detailed below will relieve symptoms.
+However, if there is failure to respond to these changes alone, or if symptoms are severe enough at the outset, there are a number of office-based and surgical procedures available to alleviate symptoms.

 OFFICE-BASED THERAPIES FOR INTERNAL HEMORRHOIDS